bo3b/3Dmigoto/FC4/README.md

 Installation
 ------------
+1. Some newer drivers are causing issues in this game.
+Avoid versions 352.86 (some instability) and 353.06 (3D does not work at all).
+350.12 seems pretty stable and older drivers should also work.

-1. Use nvidia inspector to assign the game to the Max Payne 3 profile.
+2. Use nvidia inspector to assign the game to the Max Payne 3 profile.
 Refer to [this guide][1] for instructions on how to do this.

    [1]: http://helixmod.blogspot.com/2013/03/how-to-change-3d-vision-profile-and.html

-2. Unpack zip to Far Cry 4\bin directory
+3. Unpack zip to Far Cry 4\bin directory

-3. If game switches to windowed mode after launch, press alt+enter to switch back to full screen
+4. If game switches to windowed mode after launch, press alt+enter to switch back to full screen

-4. Set ambient occlusion to HBAO+ or SSAO.
+5. Set ambient occlusion to HBAO+ or SSAO.
 HBAO+ looks significantly better than SSAO, but has some minor artefacts on some surfaces.
 SSAO may not work on earlier versions of the game.

-5. Set Anti-Aliasing to MSAA or TXAA if your machine can handle it.
+6. Set Anti-Aliasing to MSAA or TXAA if your machine can handle it.
 Off works, but shadows will have a 1 frame sync issue, and may appear to lift off the ground while walking.
 SMAA is not recommended.

-6. Disable motion blur, as it causes rendering artefacts.
+7. Disable motion blur, as it causes rendering artefacts.

-7. If you are using SLI, set terrain to medium or lower to get good performance.
+8. If you are using SLI, set terrain to medium or lower to get good performance.

-8. If your screen resolution is either 2560x1440 or 3840x2160 and you wish to play with SMAA or anti-aliasing disabled, refer to the instructions in [this post][2].
+9. If your screen resolution is either 2560x1440 or 3840x2160 and you wish to play with SMAA or anti-aliasing disabled, refer to the instructions in [this post][2].